ProprioCS/Provia.Documents/Smart Field Studio.md

 **Endpoints:**

 1. Loading the Requirement Options for a new object, by Category, based on the Requirement Object type.
 Payload will include the Requirement Object type (Quote, Order, Request Type (e.g. Labor Quote, Design Quote, etc), Customer Site, Labor Resource.
 We will 1st focus only on those, but later the payload will also include any predecessor objects - for example if the new object is a Request stemming from a Quote, the Quote ID.
-The new Objects initial requirement settings are then defaulted to the predecessor’s matching ones (by Req Option ID), if any.
+The new Objects initial requirement settings are then defaulted to the predecessor's matching ones (by Req Option ID), if any.
 Another example is a Customer Install Address - if its ID is in the payload, we will load any saved Requirement values for it.
 But until we have a new Request from a Quote, no need to worry about the inheritance.

-Example for getting the options by category for a Request of type 1 - “Labor Quote - Internal”
+Example for getting the options by category for a Request of type 1 - "Labor Quote - Internal"

 The Object Types are in custom record: customrecord_orion_requirement_objects